 BC-AP Sports Preview Digest,1st Ld-Writethru

-Some of the sports stories The Associated Press is covering Saturday.
+Some of the sports stories The Associated Press is covering Sunday.
 A full Sports Digest will be sent at about 3 p.m.
 All times EST:

 - GREEN BAY, Wis. - The Cowboys visit Green Bay for a playoff game for the first time since the famed Ice Bowl of 1967.
 Dallas went 8-0 on the road this year; the Packers went 8-0 at home.
 Game starts 1:05 p.m.

 - DENVER - Luck vs. Manning, Part III.
 Peyton Manning and the Denver Broncos face Andrew Luck and the Indianapolis Colts, with the winner headed to New England for the AFC championship.
 Game starts 4:40 p.m.

 - DALLAS - One's a perennial power, the other a relative newcomer to the championship.
 One has a Heisman winner, the other a third-string quarterback.
 Oregon and Ohio State meet for the title Monday night.